rgamez/cordova-plugin-http-mbtiles/README.md

 ### Alternatives

 - [cordova-plugin-mbtiles](https://github.com/ffournier/cordova-plugin-mbtiles) is the most mature MBtiles plugin out there.
-- FieldTrip Open uses a custom implementation in its [overlays](https://github.com/edina/fieldtrip-overlays)plugin, an early explanation from the idea behind [here](http://blogs.edina.ac.uk/category/mbtiles/)
+- FieldTrip-Open uses a custom implementation in its [overlays](https://github.com/edina/fieldtrip-overlays) plugin, an early explanation from the idea behind [here](https://mobilegeo.wordpress.com/2013/06/07/mbtiles-and-openlayers/)